 We obtain the PFE matrix from \eqref{product-form2} by taking $z=-1$, $b_j=-1$, $t=1$ and $c_j=1$.
 The matrix consists of rows of the PFE matrix corresponding to distinct partitions alternating with the PFE matrix for ordinary partitions. \end{Example}

-We have seen that the enumeration of many types of partitions can be enumerated using PFE matrices very similar to \eqref{partition-matrix}.
+We have seen that the enumeration of many types of partitions can be accomplished using PFE matrices very similar to \eqref{partition-matrix}.
 As a bonus, we obtain information about the frequency function associated with partitions.
-Next, we explore the connection to arithmetical functions; this is an immediate consequence of the form of the PFE matrix.
+Next, we explore the connection to arithmetic functions; this is an immediate consequence of the form of the PFE matrix.